ntkchinh/Data4_translation/README.md

 ### Results

-TODO(ntkchinh): add more results here.
+* TODO(ntkchinh): add more results here.

 ### Acknowledgement

-Special thanks to Trieu H. Trinh (thtrieu@) for guidance o
+Special thanks to Trieu H. Trinh (thtrieu@) for guidance on this project.